-A bunch of us met up in Cupey, the largest barrio in the municipality of San Juan and also my hometown, and we all headed out to Guavate in a nice little caravan.
-Public transportation in Puerto Rico is kind of a mess, for such reason caravans, carpooling and all that fun stuff is highly encouraged when doing trips of the sort.
+A bunch of us met up in Cupey, the largest barrio in the municipality of San Juan and also my hometown, and we headed out to Guavate.
 Once there, we went straight to El Ranchito Original, our favorite lechonera where another bunch was able to join us.
-We didn’t waste any time in ordering and immediately chowing down some of the best Puerto Rican delicacies.
+We didn’t waste time in ordering our food and immediately chowing down some of the best Puerto Rican delicacies.
 I’m talking about arroz con gandules, pasteles, yucca, amarillitos, guineitos en escabeche and all that good stuff!
 Of course, we accompanied our outrageous feast with some delicious Medallas and piña coladas.

 Hacienda Carabalí | Paddle Boarding | Ocean Park | La Placita

 On our way back, we were joking about our tour guides having paired up our horses to us based on our personalities.
 Terry’s horse was all chill and mellow, while my saucy mare had a bit of a feisty attitude and was always doing her own thing, not following directions.
 Pretty hilarious!
-Once done with horseback riding I remembered Terry mentioning something about wanting to paddle board along the Condado Lagoon, and because it was his last day at PR we just made it happen.
+Once done with horseback riding, I remembered Terry mentioning something about wanting to paddle board along the Condado Lagoon, and because it was his last day in PR, we just made it happen.
 We received a 5-minute training, were handed our paddle boarding gear and spent the rest of our evening paddling our inexperienced selves against some crazy Caribbean winds.
-Hands down this was one of the scariest and most thrilling experiences ever!
-Still, absolutely no regrets.
+Hands down, this was one of the scariest and most thrilling experiences ever!
+Absolutely no regrets.

-At night everyone wanted to say their goodbyes to Terry as he was heading back to New York early next morning, so we all met up at La Placita.
+At night, everyone wanted to say their goodbyes to Terry as he was heading back to New York early next morning, so we all met at La Placita.
 How do I even begin to talk about this place?
 It’s magical.
-A fun filled area in Santurce (another one of San Juan’s barrios) filled with bars, the public market, more bars, great food and animated music.
-It’s wonderful and words won’t do it justice.
-I’m pretty sad we didn’t take pictures that night, we were having so much fun that we simply forgot!
-But next time you’re around my dearly beloved island make sure to come to La Placita, you’ll have the time of your life.
+A fun-filled area in Santurce (another one of San Juan’s barrios) filled with bars, the public market, more bars, great food, and animated music.
+Words won’t do it justice.
+I’m pretty sad we didn’t take pictures that night, we were having so much fun we simply forgot!
+But next time you’re around my dearly beloved island, make sure to come to La Placita, you’ll have the time of your life.
 Pro-tip: Get a whiskey with coconut water at El Coco de Luis.
 Cheap as hell and oh so delicious!

 If you have any questions or would like for me to give you suggestions for your upcoming trip to Puerto Rico, feel free to reach out!
 Home is home, but there's nowhere quite like Puerto Rico.
 Promise to make more of these PR travel diaries whenever I find myself back there.